sscollis/lns3d/test/pcyl/sweep=35/M=0.8/Re=1e5/README.md

           computers available today (my laptop is 5x faster than the Cray used for the PhD.
        3. There could be a difference in the wall-temperature BC -- I corrected what looked like a discrepency in enforcing this BC.

+## Linearized Navier-Stokes

+### Short

+The `short` directory contains an LNS run over 10 crossflow wavelengths forced using a LST eigenfunction near $s=0.8$ with $\beta=35$.
+See the `run.sh` script therein.

+### LNS

+The `lns` directory contains a long LNS calculation from $s=5$ to $s=25$ at $\beta=35$ containing over almost 80 crossflow streamwise wavelengths forced using a LST eigenfunction.
+Because of this, there is a very large range in solution values from the inflow to outflow due to the exponential growth of the crossflow instability.
+See the `run.sh` script and `README.md` for further details.

 ## Point of Contact